 How to Use User Logging in iThemes Security Pro

-To start logging user actions in iThemes Security Pro, enable User Logging on the main page of the security settings.
+To start logging user actions in iThemes Security Pro, navigate to the security settings’ Features menu and enable User Logging.

 To view the recorded user activity, navigate to the security logs, and click the All Events link.
 Next, select User Logging from the dropdown menu and then click the Filter button.

 Hover over the IP address or Username and click the Filter icon to only view activity from that IP or username.

 Unfortunately, even if you follow 100% of the WordPress security best practices, there is still a chance that your website will get hacked.
 Keeping a record of user activity in your WordPress security logs can be your saving grace after a successful attack.

 Monitoring the correct user activity can guide you through the timeline of a hack and show everything the hacker changed, from adding new users to adding unwanted pharma ads on your site.

 Having a timeline of a compromise will drastically reduce the downtime experienced after a hack.

 Each week, Michael puts together the WordPress Vulnerability Report to help keep your sites safe.
 As Product Manager at iThemes, he helps us continue to improve the iThemes product lineup.
 He’s a giant nerd & loves learning about all things tech, old & new.
 You can find Michael hanging out with his wife & daughter, reading or listening to music when not working.